vishalp1703/automationideas/README.md

 Then create different def according to requirement and change the xpath of different sites, you can find the xpath of the proper field by inspecting in chrome and copy xpath of that field.
 Now you are all ready to do automation.
 Don't forgot to create confidential file with python extension and import it.
+For proper tutorial you can visit Edureka youtube channel and watch the whole tutorial, I also learned it from there.
+Just search python automation ideas edureka.